guardrails-ai/uppercase/README.md

 ### Validating string output via Python

-In this example, we’ll test that a generated sentence is lower case.
+In this example, we’ll test that a generated sentence is uppercase.

 ```python
 # Import Guard and Validator